Farooqi97/anomaly_detection/README.md

 Imagine you have **1000 test samples**, and only a **few behave differently**.
 You’re asked: _“Which tests performed abnormally?”_

+💳 Credit Card Fraud Detection:
+In credit card transactions, most spending behavior is normal and follows patterns — such as typical amounts, merchant types, or time of day.
+An anomaly may look like:

+* A sudden transaction in a foreign country
+* An unusually high purchase amount
+* Multiple rapid transactions within seconds

 But you don’t have labels — you don’t know which ones are odd.

 > This is where **Unsupervised Anomaly Detection** steps in.